Student Health and Community Resources

 Student Health Building; 208-885-2210; health@uidaho.eduwww.uidaho.edu/current-students/student-health-services/insurance

-The University of Idaho requires all full-time, fee-paying, degree-seeking undergraduate students enrolled in 12 or more credits; graduate/Law students enrolled in 9 or more credits; and all international students to submit proof of valid health insurance as a condition of enrollment.
+The University of Idaho requires all full-time, fee-paying, degree-seeking undergraduate students enrolled in 12 or more credits; graduate/law students enrolled in 9 or more credits; and international students to submit proof of valid health insurance as a condition of enrollment.
 Students subject to the requirement may choose to rely on personal health insurance or enroll in UI's Student Health Insurance Program.

 Student Health Services; 208-885-6693; www.uidaho.edu/studenthealth